SLU-biochar/biochar-systems-dev/content/en/_index.md

   You have a biochar project in mind?

-  Our guide will help you to perform a preliminary assessment, make sure you have the most important topics covered, and check if some of our resources can be applied to your case."
+  Our guide will help you to perform a preliminary assessment, tackle key topics, and check if some of our resources can be applied to your case."
   button:
     enable: true
     label: "Analyse your project"